myndpm/open-source/docs/dyn-forms/intro/1-getting-started.md

 This library aims to be a quite *generic* and *lightweight* layer on the top of Angular's Reactive Forms to enable a declarative way to build our forms.

-It's able to build a functional form from a JSON object that could be stored in a database, or generated with some adapters or config files.
+It's able to build a functional form from a JSON object that can be imported from a config file, could be stored in a database, or generated with some adapters.

 ## Installation